MariusVentus/LaborCalculator/README.md

 V0.0.3 - Added Generator window for the input of hours.
 Determined that Settings button not optimal for generator settings, since it effectively requires altering the config.
 Added manual instead.

+V0.0.4 - Quick update to the Generator.
+Now when asking about Hours owned, it can take numbers with decimals, although it still rounds to nearest integer.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
 Improved code (As always, this is just a quick project, so main.cpp is spaghetti)